urielrodriguez/A-Star-Solver/README.md

 * The red tile represents the ending point.
 * The black tiles represent the walls or obstacles.
 * The blue tiles (displayed once the algorithms runs) represent the visited or explored tiles
+* The yellow tiles (displayed once the algorithms runs) represent the shortest path.

 #### Visualization Tool
 This project uses Pygame for visualization purposes.